AngularClass/ES6-build-tools/README.md

 #### Add ES6 to our app
 We want to add ES6 to our application.
 Webpack can only handle ES5 natively, so we need the babel-loader to process js files written with ES6 down to ES5.
 We can install [any of the webpack loaders](http://webpack.github.io/docs/list-of-loaders.html) through `npm`.

 Run `npm init`.
 Default options are fine.
+Just repeatedly hit <enter>.
 Run `npm install babel-loader --save-dev`

 ES6ify `client/content.js`